rlopez133/servicenow-mcp/README.md

 # ServiceNow MCP for OpenShift

-This repository contains the files needed to run the ServiceNow MCP server in OpenShift.
+This repository contains the Dockerfile needed to run the ServiceNow MCP server in OpenShift.

 ## File